 Mitzpe Kinneret Lookout and Ein Akub Spring in the Mevo Hama Forest

-Mitzpe Kinneret Lookout is in the Mevo Hama Forest and it provides spectacular views over the southern part of Lake Kinneret.
-This lookout can also be visited as part of a short circular hike that starts from the popular picnic spot Ein Akub.
+Mitzpe Kinneret Lookout is in the Mevo Hama Forest and there are spectacular views from here over the southern part of Lake Kinneret.
+The lookout can also be visited as part of a short, circular hike that starts from the popular picnic spot Ein Akub.

 Do you find my website interesting and helpful?